The period roughly between 1978 and 1985 was a golden age if you were a British or American session musician.

 Sylvia Robinson arguably laid down the groundwork for all future 12” singles with this 1984 classic.

 10. Prince & The Revolution: ‘Mountains’ (1986)

-If you – like me – are always frustrated when this track fades out on the album/single version, have no fear because this remix carries on for another six minutes in the same vein, and turns into one of the sickest grooves Prince ever submitted to vinyl.
+If you – like me – are always frustrated when this track fades out on the album/single version, have no fear because this remix carries on for another six minutes in the same vein, and turns into one of the sickest grooves Prince ever committed to vinyl.

 9. Peter Gabriel: ‘Sledgehammer’ (1986)

 Another entry helmed by John ‘Tokes’ Potoker, this one boosts the top-end again, adds some scary reverbs and focuses on David Rhodes’ guitar, Gabriel’s piano/vocal ad-libs and Manu Katche’s drums to superb effect.
 I now prefer this version…